ManishKumarV/Space-Optimization/README.md

 Access the app at http://localhost:8000.

 Making Predictions: Send POST requests to /predict with JSON data (example data)
+- Some of the features are categorical, so they need to be encoded before making predictions.
+&nbsp;(such as amenities, time of day, day of week, month of year, building id, etc.)
+- Would be made easier with further development of the app and a front-end interface.
 ```bash
 {
   "AMENITIES": 119.0,